Murad1997/DS-Portfolio/README.md

       </tr>
       <tr>
         <td>DOL Vehicle ID</td>
-        <td>Unique number assigned to each vehicle by Department of Licensing for identification purposes.</td>
+        <td>Unique number assigned to each vehicle by the Department of Licensing for identification purposes.</td>
       </tr>
       <tr>
         <td>Vehicle Location</td>